charlietag/os_preparation/README.md

       ```

 ### Folder privilege
 After this installation repo, the server will setup with "passenger-install-nginx-module" , "Nginx + PHP-FPM" , so your RoR, Laravel, can run on the same server.
-The following is the "folder privilege" you have to keep an eye on it.
+The following is something you have to keep an eye on it.
+1. **folder privilege**

   * Rails Project

     ```bash
+    rails new <rails_project> -d mysql
     cd <rails_project>
     chown -R optpass.optpass log tmp
     ```